kabirsingh28/zomato-landing-page/README.md

-# Zomato landing page using basic HTML and CSS concepts
+# Zomato landing page

+This is a web development project using basic HTML and CSS